Aquatic Habitat Protection

 shores of Lake Erie

-The Bureau of Habitat's Steam-Electric Unit (SEU), is made up of biologists who work to mitigate the adverse aquatic impacts resulting from the operation of industrial and commercial cooling water use.
-Steam-electric stations such as fossil fuel and nuclear generating plants use by far the greatest volume of cooling water from our lakes, rivers and marine district.
-Other users of cooling water in New York include commercial offices (air conditioning) and the cement, salt and sugar industries.
+The Bureau of Habitat's Steam-Electric Unit (SEU), is made up of biologists who work to mitigate the adverse aquatic impacts resulting from the operation of industrial and commercial cooling water intakes.
+Steam-electric stations such as fossil fuel and nuclear generating plants use by far the greatest volume of cooling water from our lakes, rivers and marine district and as such, their impacts on aquatic ecosystems are greater.
+For this reason, the Department focused its limited resources on mitigating the aquatic impacts from the steam-electric industry.
+However, the impacts from other users of cooling water in New York such as commercial offices (air conditioning) and the cement, salt and sugar industries are now being addressed.

 As a consequence of withdrawing water for cooling, fish and other aquatic life may be drawn into the facility and killed when larger individuals become impinged on the intake screens (designed to keep debris in the water from entering the plant), or when early life stages of fish such as eggs and larvae and other small aquatic life pass through the screen mesh and into the station (a process called entrainment).
 In 2005, the United States Geological Survey (USGS) estimated that New York ranks 3rd among the nation in using once through cooling water for steam electric power generation (USGS 2005 water use report) .
 Based on data collected by the Steam Electric Unit, New York steam electric plants use over 6 trillion gallons of cooling water annually, resulting in the impingement and entrainment of more than 17 billion fish of all life stages each year.
 A technical report (PDF) (928 KB) evaluating the relationship between cooling water use, electrical generation, and impingement and entrainment impacts has been produced by the Department and is available here.
 Adverse impacts to aquatic life can also occur through the discharge of cooling water (the temperature often raised by 10 to 20 degrees F) back to the lake or river, a process known as thermal pollution.
 Thermal pollution can kill fish outright, block fish migrations, cause the growth of nuisance species, and create other problems as well.